 Thanks for the details of how your ministry is going, and about God’s amazing provision after the destruction of your plane.

-My second main question is this: Where do plan to take the ministry from here?
+Our second main question is this: Where do plan to take the ministry from here?
 What’s your future?

 Well, I think the first part of that is that we want to continue to serve the missionaries and the mission partners that we have been serving.
 Originally in Cap Haïtien and then we branched out to Port-au-Prince, Les Cayes, and Jérémie, Haiti.
 Then over in the Dominican (Republic) and obviously in parts of the Bahamas, mainly to Eleuthera on our scheduled service.
 We continue to service them, and service them well, but there’s a vision – there’s a dream we’re feeling.
 This “Macedonian call” from Honduras and from Belize, which is completely the other way, so to speak.
 Belize has been reaching out to us for a few years.
 But now there’s even a greater call to Honduras because of partnerships and collaborations that we’ve done with other organizations and missionary groups there.